Elohim's Only Begotten Son

 The Amplified Bible says: “firstborn of all creation."
 Moffat’s Translation reads: “He is the likeness of the unseen Elohim, born first, before all creation."
 A “creature” is something created . . . a created being.
 Yahushua was the FIRST created ["begotten"] being brought forth by Elohim.
 There was a time when Yahushua did not exist.
 He was created or born (begotten) and this took place prior to anything else existing because He (Yahushua) created everything else.
 So let’s believe what the Bible says about Yahushua . . .
 He was the firstborn of every creature or the firstborn of all creation.

 “Yahuwah possessed Me [original Hebrew . . . created Me] in the beginning of His way, before His works of old.
 I was set up from everlasting [in eternity . . . before time began], from the beginning, or ever [the Universe or] the earth was.
-Then there were no depths, I WAS BROUGHT FORTH; when there were no fountains abounding with water.
+When there were no depths, I WAS BROUGHT FORTH; when there were no fountains abounding with water.
 Before the mountains were settled, before the hills WAS I BROUGHT FORTH; While as yet He had not made the earth, nor the fields, nor the highest part of the dust of the world.
 When He prepared the heavens, I was there: when He set a compass upon the face of the depth: When He established the clouds above: when He strengthened the fountains of the deep: when He gave to the sea His decree, that the waters should not pass His commandment: when He appointed the foundations of the earth: Then I was by Him, as one brought up with Him [original Hebrew . . . as His working partner]: and I was daily His delight, rejoicing always before Him; Rejoicing in the habitable part of His earth; and My delights were with the sons of men” (Proverbs 8:22-31).

 What beautiful Scriptures describing Messiah’s pre-human existence with His heavenly Father.
 Yahushua in this passage is described under the figure of the “Wisdom of Elohim” just as He is described in 1 Corinthians 1:23-24 and 30.
-Yahushua in His pre-incarnate existence was created (begotten) and set up before the world or the Universe ever existed and was there in its planning stages (Proverbs 8:22-23).
+Yahushua in His pre-incarnate existence was created or "possessed" (begotten) and set up before the world or the Universe ever existed and was there in its planning stages (Proverbs 8:22-23).
 He was there with His Father as His working partner, and was the Father’s delight, “rejoicing always before Him” (Proverbs 8:30).

 “And the Word was made flesh, and dwelt among us, (and we beheld His glory, the glory as of THE ONLY BEGOTTEN OF THE FATHER), full of grace and truth” (John 1:14).

 Yahushua was "the only begotten of the Father."
 To “beget” means to produce, to cause to exist or to bring forth or to generate.
 The Father produced or brought forth His Son.
 The Father caused Him to exist by begetting or creating Him at a point in time back in eternity before the creation of the world and the Universe.
-Yahushua is therefore called “the only begotten of the Father” because He (Yahushua) is the only being ever begotten or created directly by the Father.
+Yahushua is therefore called “the only begotten of the Father” because He (Yahushua) is the only Being ever begotten or created directly by the Father.

 “For Elohim so loved the world, that He gave His ONLY BEGOTTEN SON, that whosoever believeth in Him should not perish, but have everlasting life” (John 3:16).

 “In this was manifested the love of Elohim toward us, because that ELOHIM SENT HIS ONLY BEGOTTEN SON INTO THE WORLD, that we might live through Him” (1 John 4:9).
 “Begotten” is left out of this verse in the NIV also.
 You can begin to see how the “little horn” in Daniel 7:24 had to “subdue the three kings” which had Arian views because it directly confronts the errors of the Trinitarian teachings of the Catholic Church which is the very center doctrine of her teachings.
-The Arian view was that there were two beings in the Deity and that Yahushua was created or what the Bible state as "begotten."
+The Arian view was that there were two beings in the Deity and that Yahushua was created or what the Bible states as "begotten."

 Was Yahushua telling us how He came into existence when He spoke to His disciples on the night before His crucifixion?